 Shopify is a great choice for many entrepreneurs and small business owners- but it's not necessarily the best option if you're on a tight budget.
 In comparison, there are tons of ways to save money with this platform, such as using free apps or finding affordable developers online.
 Most services included in their standard plans come at an additional cost which could quickly add up over time and eat into your profits unless you build them back elsewhere.

-Final Say on the Pros and Cons of Shopify
+Final Say on the Shopify

 As mentioned at the beginning of this article, there are pros and cons associated with any product or service you use, including Shopify.
 Unfortunately, cons are typically more noticeable than pros which means many users might overlook the benefits of this platform when searching for alternatives online- even if they were to find something better overall.